pepemza09/python-app/README.md

 # python-app
-This is the template to devel projects with Django using docker
+This is the template to develop projects with Django using docker

 ## To start a new project 🔧
 - Clone the repository into a local directory